 We also retold the story using these adorable clothespin characters.
 You can make these storytelling props by following these simple steps:

-- Cut out the five clothespin characters.
+- Cut out the five clothespin characters from the Room on the Broom printable pack.
 I suggest copying on cardstock and laminating for long term use.

 - Glue them onto clothespins.